 This generates a url like:

-#9 Updated by Nathan L almost 9 years ago
+#9 Updated by Nathan L about 9 years ago

 Another way to solve this would be to pass the template file name through the URL.
 This would eliminate the need for the complex "key" business.